Are you an avid reader? Would you like to have your say on new books? If so, we have the perfect opportunity for you.

 K W Weiland has written a brilliant article on beta reader etiquette which you can find here.

-As well as beta readers, we engage ARC readers whose role is to read an edited book (shortly after publication but before release) for review.
+As well as beta readers, we engage ARC readers whose role is to read and review an edited book prior to publication.
 Genuine reviews are priceless.
 We look for candidates to read advance copies of upcoming titles then leave a review on Amazon.

 Beta and ARC readers are volunteers.
 We do not offer financial reimbursement, however, there are benefits set out below.
 We appreciate the time devoted to helping our authors.